-Find out what to do if your car has mechanical trouble, and get the right breakdown cover for you.
+Find out what to do if your vehicle has mechanical trouble, some steps to try to prevent it, and the sort of breakdown cover you should consider for your car.

 Would you know what to do if your car breaks down?
 It might sound obvious - you'd use your breakdown cover to call for help then sit tight, right?